-The Lenape or Delaware tribe, also called the Lenni Lenape, are of the Algonquin family, and first lived New Jersey, Pennsylvania, and New York.
+The Lenape or Delaware tribe, also called the Lenni Lenape, are of the Algonquin family and first lived in New Jersey, Pennsylvania, and New York.
 Traditionally they were divided into the Munsee, Unami, and Unalachtigo, three social divisions determined by language and location.

-The Lenape, claimed to be the “parent” from which numerous Algonquin tribes descended.
+The Lenape claimed to be the “parent” from which numerous Algonquin tribes descended.
 Their name Lenni means “genuine, pure, real, original,” and Lenape means “Indian.”
-Their claim to superiority was recognized by the other tribes, who accorded to them the title of “Grandfather.”
-The tribe’s common name of Delaware is not of Native American origin, but they were called that by the English colonists for the Delaware River
+Their claim to superiority was recognized by the other tribes, who accorded them the title of “Grandfather.”
+The tribe’s common name of Delaware is not of Native American origin, but the English colonists called them that for the Delaware River

 At the time of sustained European contact in the 1600s, the Lenape were a powerful tribe and were estimated to have numbered over 20,000 people.
 New Netherland was established in 1614, which encompassed New York, New Jersey, Delaware, and Connecticut, with small outposts in Pennsylvania and Rhode Island.
-Early relationships were friendly between the Lenape and the Dutch, and the tribe began to trade with them exchanging animal pelts, especially beaver, in exchange for tools, firearms, sugar, coffee, and fabric.
+Early relationships were friendly between the Lenape and the Dutch.
+The tribe began to trade with them, exchanging animal pelts, especially beaver, in exchange for tools, firearms, sugar, coffee, and fabric.